Jason897571/Raccoon-React-Portfolio/README.md

    ```sh
    git clone https://github.com/Jason897571/Raccoon-React-Portfolio.git
    ```
-3. Open the project using vs code and open your mysql terminal to import `schemal.sql` and `seeds.sql`.
-Then you will see three tables in your database.

-4. In your terminal, input `npm start` to start the server.
+3. In your terminal, input `npm run dev` to start the server.